sim642/profiling-template/readme.md

 Commit your optimized code and restore the original version.
 There are other bugs there that are easier to hunt if the code is slow.

-Restart your application and attach JVisualVM to it.
+Restart your application and attach VisualVM to it.
 Open the "Monitor" tab.
 You should see the memory usage graph on the top-right corner.
 Try to figure out what it's showing.